 NYC Well offers free, confidential mental health support via phone, text, and chat in over 200 languages.
 The site also has a database to look up behavioral health and substance use services, and a list of mental health apps sorted by topic, time commitment, and age group.

 Samaritans offers a free listening service helpline.
+There’s also OK Rehab, a website that offers guidance and support for people experiencing problems with substance misuse and co-occurring mental health problems.
 Additionally, the NHS has urgent mental health helplines with 24-hour advice and support.
 Also on the NHS site are free mental wellbeing audio guides for sleep problems, low confidence, unhelpful thinking, and more.

 The University of California, San Francisco, has a list of useful wellness and mental health apps.
 Separately, the Mental Health Association of San Francisco offers mental health screening tools and a volunteer-run emotional support helpline.